OPEC, allies meet to discuss output cuts - France 24

 According to data intelligence company Kpler, OPEC+ reduced output by around 8.6 million bpd in May, a smaller cut than planned, with Iraq and Nigeria seen as the main culprits.

+Nigeria's Ministry of Petroleum Resources said in a tweet Saturday that it backed discussions to allow countries which failed to conform fully to the agreed cuts in May and June to make up for it in July, August and September

-Despite the difficulties, the output cuts has indeed helped support oil prices, which rose to around $40 per barrel at the start of June for both the US benchmark, West Texas Intermediate (WTI), and Europe's Brent North Sea contracts.
+Despite the difficulties, the output cuts have helped support oil prices, which rose to around $40 per barrel at the start of June for both the US benchmark, West Texas Intermediate (WTI), and Europe's Brent North Sea contracts.

-Around April 20, both had slumped to historic lows, with Brent falling as low as $15 and WTI even enterting negative territory.
+Around April 20, both had slumped to historic lows, with Brent falling as low as $15 and WTI even entering negative territory.

 © 2020 AFP